HsuanLingLin/Personal-Website/content/project/MyDB/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-• Built a relational database from scratch with implementing LRU buffer manager, and B+-tree for page management.
++ Built a relational database from scratch with implementing LRU buffer manager, and B+-tree for page management.
-• Implemented a SQL compiler and a RA optimizer to support SQL semantic check and generate optimal executable plans.
++ Developed a SQL compiler and a RA optimizer to support SQL semantic check and generate optimal executable plans.
++ Implemented a two-phase multi-way merge sort for sorting a file in the database system.